bdarcus/bibo-in-html/README.md

 This repository holds examples of BIBO encoded as RDFa.
+Feel free to fork away.